-1. DEFINED PERSONAS FOR THEIR MAIN BUYERS.
+1. DEFINE PERSONAS FOR YOUR KEY BUYERS.

-2. DETERMINED WHAT CONTENT WAS MOST HELPFUL.
+2. DETERMINE WHAT CONTENT WOULD BE MOST HELPFUL.

-inContact did this by looking at the content they already had and matching it up with their buyer personas.
+My client did this by looking at the content they already had and matching it up with their buyer personas.
 They focused on educational content that didn’t just sell and market their software, but rather was helpful and solved a key problem for their buyer.
 This is an important aspect of building nurture campaigns that have great results – focus on how you can help your buyer rather than what you can sell them.

 Lead nurturing works best when you send a sequence of emails (I usually recommend 4-5) for a defined period of time.
 Based on the level of engagement your prospect has demonstrated (they attended your latest webcast, downloaded multiple white papers and read your latest blog posts) you may want to send emails frequently, such as every two weeks for 8-10 weeks.

 We mixed up content formats, such as using video, written content, recorded webcasts, etc. to keep it interesting for prospects.
 We also created what I call a “content path” that logically led prospects from the first email’s content to the second and so on.

-5. GOT HELP WRITING THE EMAILS.
+5. GET EXPERT HELP WRITING THE EMAILS.

-inContact’s marketing team is incredibly busy, as most technology marketing teams are.
+My client’s marketing team is incredibly busy, as most technology marketing teams are.
 They asked me to help write the email sequences, because they were having a tough time keeping up with the volume.
 Plus, while they were all good writers, they didn’t have experience writing nurture emails, which is a bit of an art and a science.

 There’s also the intangible of putting yourself in the prospect’s shoes and having that come across in the email’s copy.
 My mindset for writing was imagining I was having a short, empathetic conversation with the prospect.
 He or she had explained to me their vexing problem and I, while figuratively nodding my head in agreement, said “Here’s something that could help.
 Try it and see.”

-6. TRACKED PERFORMANCE.
+6. TRACK PERFORMANCE.

 With a marketing automation system, it’s easy to track the outcomes of nurture emails streams.
-As more emails were sent, inContact started to gather a great sense of what was working well and what needed tweaking.
+As more emails were sent, my client started to gather a great sense of what was working well and what needed tweaking.
 They found that email open rates were 40% and click-through rates were 4.14%, both of which were higher than industry averages.